thetarnav/solid-devtools/solid-usage.md

 - There is no way to connect a render effect to the dom property it updates, so I cannot give any meaningfull info about them, or to which element they even belong.

 - There is no connection between a signal accessor and the signal object it belongs to.

+  This is an usually an issue with jsx and components returning signals.
+I cannot show what the value is without calling the accessor which might have side effects.